guerrantif/handwritten_long_numbers_recognition/README.md

 Alternatively, one can use its own trained model (which, by default, will be saved in the `models` folder accordingly with the previous notation).

-In order to do so, the following command can be typed into a terminal to show the usage of the `classify` execution mode:
+The following command can be typed into a terminal to show the usage of the `classify` execution mode:
   * `$ python3 hlnr.py classify -h`

   ```